Quantum channels and some absolute properties of quantum states: Introduction

-The structure of our work is as follows: We review the relevant definitions and notations to be used in the work in sec.\ref{pre}.
+The structure of our work is as follows: In sec. \ref{pre}, we provide the the relevant definitions and notations to be used in the work.
 The transitions from the non-absolute regime to absolute regime are studied in sec.\ref{nec}.
 Characterization of absolute conditional Rényi entropy non-negative $\mathbf{(ACRENN)}$ property is discussed in \ref{Renyi}.
 In sec.\ref{tripartite}, we have characterized the membership in $\mathbf{ACRE2NN}$ (states having absolute conditional Rényi 2-entropy) using the Bloch-Fano representation, wherein we also study the marginals of a tripartite system.
 We discuss the specific entanglement swapping network in sec.\ref{swapp}.
+An application of our work is provided in sec. \ref{appl}.
 Finally, we present our conclusions in sec.\ref{con}.